 SSA CHANGES DISABILITY LISTINGS FOR BACK CONDITIONS

-Once again, the SSA changes the listings, the SSA rules, for people with a back disability.
-This change should concern to all lawyers and claimants who are seeking disability benefits.
-When the SSA changes the medical criteria for a disability determination, it effect million of people who apply for benefits.
-Especially in this instance, because every year there are millions of disability claims for back impairments.
+When the SSA changes the medical criteria for benefits, it effects million of people.
+Especially in this instance, because every year there are millions of SSD and SSI claims for back conditions.
 The new rules, including the new preamble, will be effective on April 2, 2021.

 WHEN WILL THE NEW RULES FOR BACK DISABILITY BENEFITS APPLY?

 The current rules, which have been in place for a number of years, will continue to apply until April 2, 2021.
 However, the new rules, valid on April 2, 2021, will apply to new applications filed on or after April 2, 2021.
 Most importantly, the new rules will also apply to claims that are still pending on or after April 2, 2021.

 What this means is if you had a hearing a few months ago and are claiming you cannot work based on back impairments, then the new rules will apply to you.
 They will apply to your case and the judge will use them in her decision, even if your hearing was before April 2, 2021.
 If the judge has not yet issued a decision in your case, then the new rules will apply.

 It is important to understand the new rules, so that you can provide the correct medical evidence to the SSA.
 As always, the medical information that the judge sees is what wins the case.
 If you do not have the correct medical evidence, then you cannot win your case.
 This post applies specifically to the changes for back disorders that previously fell under listing 1.02.

 NEW LISTING FOR BACK DISABILITY AND NERVE ROOT IMPINGEMENT – LISTING 1.15